101100/lsm303-rx/README.md

     sensor stream.
 The default value is 100 ms.
   - `rawData`: (*optional*) if truthy, then the raw magnometer data is returned instead of the values in Gauss.
 The default value is `false`.

+## Debugging

+This project uses the [`debug`](https://npmjs.org/package/debug) library for debugging.
+This allows you to enable debugging using environment variables or in code before constructing the Lsm303Driver object.
+See the debug library documentation for more information.

 ## Acknowledgements